atom-morgan/atom-morgan.github.io/blog/2018-05-23-never-work-for-less-than-x.md

 layout: post
 tag: career
 excerpt: >-
-  If you're trying to get into tech and you have an offer from a company, *do not* listen to this type of advice.
+  If you're trying to get into tech and you have an offer from a company, <em>do not</em> listen to this type of advice.
 Don't think back on a Medium article you saw that said developers should never accept less than $70,000 a year because anything lower than that is ripping you off.
 That may be true for the author, but is it true for you?
 image: '/images/never-work-for-less-than-x/teenage-unemployment.png'
 thumb_image: '/images/never-work-for-less-than-x/teenage-unemployment.png'
 ---